 But, your Contact Us page is a powerful way to connect with your customers, generate leads, and provide support.
 And for SMB owners, it’s an often overlooked opportunity to connect with customers through social media.
 According to data from SMB DigitalScape, nearly 66% of SMB websites are missing an information-request form, and less than 20% link to their social media sites.

-how you can easily be reached for customer support, thus increasing the trust of site visitors.
+You can collect important information from customers such as email addresses, location, and products of interest.
+It also provides transparency to your customer base about where you’re located and how you can easily be reached for customer support, thus increasing the trust of site visitors.
 Build the quality of your brand, nurture client retention, and grow your customer base by designing the perfect Contact Us page.